MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - The [built-in labeling documentation](/microsoft-365/compliance/sensitivity-labels)
 ## Understand more about labeling solution options

 Whether you are an existing customer with AIP unified labeling deployed, or a new customer looking for a labeling and protection solution, we recommend enabling built-in labeling for Office apps.

-Built-in labeling provides automatic updates, account switching, increased performance and more.
+Built-in labeling provides automatic updates, account switching, increased performance, and more.

 - **Both built-in labeling and the unified labeling client use sensitivity labels and label policies downloaded from the Microsoft 365 compliance center.** These label and policy settings can be shared by macOS, iOS, and Android.